streamr-dev/network/install-on-apple-silicon.md

 ## Introduction

-The current (April 19th 2022) main branch of streamr-network-monorepo does not install out-of-the-box on an M1 Mac using `npm ci`, but rather requires deleting the
+The current (April 19th 2022) main branch of streamr-network-monorepo does not install out-of-the-box on an Apple Silicon Mac using `npm ci`, but rather requires deleting the
 `package-lock.json` file, and installing from scratch using `npm install`.

 Running `npm install` also requires a couple of preparations, because

 * Python 2 is not available by default on macOS 12.3 (which prevents the package weak-napi from compiling)
-* Package node-datachannel does not come with pre-compiled M1 binaries, and gets recompiled
+* Package node-datachannel does not come with pre-compiled Apple Silicon binaries, and gets recompiled

 ## Installation